chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/DualCore_Standalone/readme.txt

 manufacturer name, Serial no and product name information and displays it on the LCD screen.

 A menu is displayed and the user can select any operation from the menu using the Joystick buttons:
- - "Mass Storage demo" operation starts the Mass Storage example.
+ - "Mass Storage demo" operation starts the Mass Storage application.
- - "Humain Interface demo" operation starts the Humain Interface example.
+ - "Human Interface demo" operation starts the Human Interface application.
  - "Re-Enumerate MSC" operation performs a new Enumeration of the MSC device.
  - "Re-Enumerate HID" operation performs a new Enumeration of the HID device (keyboard/mouse).